-Here at Sports Tours International we offer a wide selection of European amateur cycling events.
-Here is our list of the best put together by Alex de Waard, keen cyclist and our Head of International Operations.
+At Sports Tours International we are proud to offer a wide selection of European amateur cycling events.
+Here is our pick of the best, in a list put together by Alex de Waard, keen cyclist and our Director of Product and Operations.

 Field: 15000 riders